kanishka710/task-architect/README.md

 # Task Architect

-A small Python workspace for two related tasks:
+A small Rag workspace for two related tasks:

 - Extract structured tasks from messy text with a FastAPI endpoint.
 - Ingest PDFs into a local ChromaDB store and ask grounded questions over them.